OpenTelemetry Support and Feedback for Application Insights

-This article provides help, support, and feedback options for OpenTelemetry on Azure Monitor Application Insights for .NET, Java, Node.js, and Python apps.
+This document outlines available resources for assistance, support channels, and feedback mechanisms related to OpenTelemetry (OTel) integration with Azure Monitor Application Insights for .NET, Java, Node.js, and Python applications.

 Frequently asked questions